flokleiser/UI-Box/README.md

     - [ ] Less important graphical stuff
         - [ ] Gradient on audioMotion-analyzer
             --> kinda working when adding it in the module? (but not on website)
+        - [ ] Fix outline/border of circle sometimes not working
         - [x] Add indicator of which visualizer is active (css :active)